1963 Gainesville, Florida

 NeoModernism Masterclass, View Conference, Turin, Italy 2015

-Droidmaker: George Lucas and the Birth of Pixar, 2005-2006 (Tour Highlights: Macworld Keynote, Siggraph Vancouver, Apple Stores, University of Washington, Brown University, Columbia College, Netflix, Adobe, Chicago Museum of Natural History)
+Droidmaker: George Lucas and the Birth of Pixar, 2005-2006 (45 minute performance piece - Tour Highlights: Macworld Keynote, Siggraph Vancouver, Apple Stores, University of Washington, Brown University, Columbia College, Netflix, Adobe, Chicago Museum of Natural History)

 "All Things" by Erin Berman, 108 Photos by MH Rubin (2016)